 Dr. Davenport combines his scientific and creative sides by writing a nature column for Alabama Heritage magazine.
 Twenty-five of these columns are being published as a set, Nature Journal, by the University of Alabama Press.

 At Samford, Dr. Davenport teaches undergraduate courses in general botany and plant taxonomy, plus a graduate course in wetlands in the Environmental Management program.
 During Jan Term, he offers natural history trips to Peru and Belize.
-In addition to teaching, he serves as director of Samford's Vulcan Materials Center for Environmental Stewardship & Education.
+In addition to teaching, he served as director of Samford's Vulcan Materials Center for Environmental Stewardship & Education.

 Dr. Davenport has won several teaching awards while at Samford, including the John H. Buchanan Award for Excellence in Classroom Teaching (1991).
 In 2007 he was named Alabama Professor of the Year by the Carnegie Foundation for the Advancement of Teaching.